dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/separate_components.rst

 .. note::

-   If the input contains multiple volume instances, only the first volume component is output for now.
+   If the input contains multiple volume instances, only the first volume component is moved to the output currently.

 Inputs